artemis-analytics/artemis/docs/cdr.md

 **TODO**

 ## Computing infrastructure recommendations <a name="infra"></a>

 * Advantageous use of cloud for simulation / data synthesis
 * Secure HPC environment for SSI analysis
 * Analyst challenges for migrating to HPC environment
+* Dataset management

+Large-scale distibuted dataset management is a critical computing requirement for data frontier scientific experiments.
+The design of of both storage and data transport protocols is based on the general requirements of the science use-cases.
+CERN developed an open source storage system that meets the needs of the experiments and provided integration with the protocol mechanism for transporting petabyte-scale dataset across the globe.
+Strategies for cloud or hybrid cloud pose challenges, as the underlying storage mechanisms may lead to different latencies which would need to be considered when designing data ingestion, processing and data production applications.

 ## Development strategies <a name="devstrategy"></a>
 * Dual-use development strategy for cloud-native and traditional HPC scientific computing